Nonspecific Methods of Infection Prevention Among Medical Staff

 Respirators

-Respirators with exhalation valves are particularly useful when the mask must be worn for a long time.
-Valved respirators can be worn longer, as valves release a part of exhaled water vapor, and therefore less moisture accumulates under the respirator as compared with nonvalved masks.
-However, valved respirators should not be used by individuals with suspected infection (contaminated air is exhaled through the valve).
+Respirators with exhalation valves are particularly useful when the respirator must be worn for a long time.
+Valved respirators can be worn longer, as valves release a part of exhaled water vapor, and therefore less moisture accumulates under the respirator as compared with nonvalved respirators.
+However, valved respirators should not be used by individuals with suspected infection (contaminated air is exhaled unfiltered through the valve).
 Respirators should be used in the setting of what has been historically considered airborne infections and during aerosol-generating procedures (Table 1).

 Wearing (Donning) and Using Masks